 Should I choose a professional to be my executor?

 Naming a solicitor as an executor can be considered a good option if your estate is complicated and you do not have any family or friends you trust to engage a solicitor upon your death.
 Having a solicitor administer the estate can provide some comfort that your estate is going to be handled properly.
-This comfort does however come at a cost so when choosing a solicitor as executor it is important to understand how they are going to charge your estate for their work.
+This comfort does however comes at a cost so when choosing a solicitor as an executor it is important to understand how they are going to charge your estate for their work.

 Solicitors can charge in different ways, an hourly rate, a percentage of the estate or a combination of both.
-Unfortunately there are incidences of solicitor’s fees being excessive and not reflective of the actual work that has taken place.
+Unfortunately, there are incidences of solicitor’s fees being excessive and not reflective of the actual work that has taken place.

 When choosing a solicitor as executor make sure you take your time to find the right one for you and your estate.
 It would be worth considering naming a family member or friend as a joint executor so that their work can be monitored rather than giving them absolute authority.

-It is rare for a testator to actively choose a bank as their executor they are most commonly written into a will as executors when the testator has their Will written by the bank (usually during a free will promotion).
+It is rare for a testator to actively choose a bank as their executor they are most commonly written into a will when the testator has their Will written by the bank (usually during a free will promotion).